playframework/playframework/documentation/manual/experimental/AkkaHttpServer.md

 @[stop-akka-http](code/ScalaAkkaEmbeddingPlay.scala)

 > **Note:** Play requires an application secret to be configured in order to start.
-This can be configured by providing an `application.conf` file in your application, or using the `play.crypto.secret` system property.
+This can be configured by providing an `application.conf` file in your application, or using the `play.http.secret.key` system property.

 Another way is to create a Play Application via [`GuiceApplicationBuilder`](api/scala/play/api/inject/guice/GuiceApplicationBuilder.html) in combination with the `fromApplication` method: